A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Analysis of the models

 where $\langle f_N^{\dagger} f_N \rangle$ is the expectation value of the number operator of the rightmost resonator.
 It is found by substituting the steady-state solutions of the qubits' variables in the integrated output resonator's equation at steady-state.
 For example, for a single qubit-resonator pair, to find the resonator number operator ~($F_{11}$), we multiply Eq.~\ref{longTF01} with its conjugate, to obtain the final relation as

 Longer system sizes can also be dealt in a similar manner.
-Similar to Eq.~\ref{QC_trans}, we can obtain the transmission coefficient for the side-coupled array of qubits using the quasi-classical equations~(Eq.~\ref{QC_sidecoupledB}) as
+Similar to Eq.~\ref{QC_trans}, we can obtain the transmission probability for the side-coupled array of qubits using the quasi-classical equations as